HAbitsLab/CalorieHarmony/README.md

 > compare_wild.py

-in-wild: estimate and compare the results of WRIST and ActiGraph
+estimate and compare the results of WRIST and ActiGraph

 > stat_for_paper.py